scionproto/scion/doc/BeaconExtensions.md

 ![Config Metrics](fig/config_metrics.png)

-The config file for this AS would then look like this (actual values are abitrary, "asdf" is used as a placeholder for longer strings):
+The config file for this AS would then look like this (actual values are arbitrary, "asdf" is used as a placeholder for longer strings):

 ```JSON
 {